groupdocs-annotation/GroupDocs.Annotation-Docs/java/developer-guide/advanced-usage/saving/save-only-annotated-pages.md

 keywords: Save annotated pages, save annotations
 productName: GroupDocs.Annotation for Java
 hideChildren: False
+structuredData:
+    showOrganization: True
+    application:
+        name: Save only annotated pages in document using Java
+        description: Save only annotated pages to pdfs, words and other documents natively on mac, windows or ubuntu with high performance using Java language and GroupDocs.Annotation for Java APIs
+        productCode: annotation
+        productPlatform: java
+    showVideo: True
 ---
 Result document will contains only pages, which contains any annotation.